 Cacio e Pepe Romaine

 Jump to Recipe

-If you’re a fan of Cacio e Pepe pasta, you’re going to LOVE this fresh take with romaine lettuce.
-Cacio e Pepe Romaine is bright, punchy, cheesy, and wildly addicting.
+If you're a fan of Cacio e Pepe, you're going to LOVE this fresh take with romaine lettuce.
+Cacio e Pepe Romaine is bright, punchy, cheesy, and wildly addicting, just like my Cacio e Pepe Risotto and Creamy Lemon Cacio e Pepe.
 I've made it 6 days in a row and there is absolutely no chance I'll let up anytime soon.

+Cacio e Pepe Romaine